 Start the mower’s engine and let it warm up.
 Warmer oil will flow better than cold oil which allows you to get most of the oil to run out of your engine.

-Because the engine is now hot, take extra precaution to not directly touch the engine to reduce burns and other injuries.
+Because the engine is now hot, take extra precautions to not directly touch the engine to reduce burns and other injuries.
 Let the mower run for about 2 minutes and shut off.

-Step 3: Unplug the Spark Plug Lead for Safety
+Step 3: Unplug the Spark Plug Lead on Your Push Mower for Safety

 It is very important to unplug the spark plug lead from the spark plug before you begin working on your mower.
 You do not want to skip this safety step.

 This step will prevent the engine from starting if rotating the blades happen to turn the engine over.
 The spark plug lead may come off hard, but it should come off with a twist.

 Step 4: Place Your Push Mower on Its Side